 networks: default: external: name: nginx-proxy block in the

 Step 2.
-Adding a container to the proxy
+Adding your first Docker container to the Nginx proxy

 Now that we have